Oneflow-Inc/llvm-project/README.md

-Note: use git rebase --onto <newparent> <oldparent> to align with latest llvm release.
+Note: use git rebase --onto <newparent> <oldparent> to align with the latest llvm release.
-For example, `git rebase --onto llvmorg-14.0.4 llvmorg-14.0.0` rebases from 14.0.0 to 14.0.4.
+For example, `git rebase --onto llvmorg-14.0.4 llvmorg-14.0.0` rebases from 14.0.0 to 14.0.4
+(Run `git log` to get current llvm release)

 # The LLVM Compiler Infrastructure